CodeYourFuture/syllabus-archive/js-core-2/events.md

 Browser events are actions that take place on our web page.
 They could be user triggered such as a mouse being clicked, a key being pressed or a form submitted.
 Alternatively, they could be triggered by the system such as a resource being loaded or an error occurring.

-We can subscribe to those events using by registering an `eventHandler` to perform a certain action when an event is detected.
+We can subscribe to those events by registering an `eventHandler` to perform a certain action when an event is detected.
 For example, we may want to update a letter count on a text input when a user types or we may want to perform validation on a form before submitting it.

 For each event subscription we will need 3 things.
 1. `target` - this is the object where we are listening for events on.
 For example, it could be a link on which we would like to listen to for clicks.